findonflow/find/integrating.md

 ## Resolving names <> addresses
 In order to integrate with .find you have a couple of options.

- -. use flow-cadut with the [.find plugin](https://codesandbox.io/s/lqcw0) -. integrate using cadence scripts
+ -. use flow-cadut with the [.find plugin](https://codesandbox.io/s/lqcw0).
+Shout out to the amazing [MaxStarka](https://github.com/maxstalker) for this
+ -. integrate using cadence scripts
  -. use the web2 serverless api